Constantine wrote Matthew 28:19 into your Bible, Part 2

 INDEX

-No mention is made in scripture of any baptism being related to the titles of Father, Son and Holy Ghost.
-Every actual account mentions a clear connection with the person of Yeshua, and His atoning sacrifice.
+No mention is made in the Bible of any immersion being related to the titles of Father, Son and 'special' spirit.
+Every actual account mentions a clear connection with the person of Yeshua, and His atoning ze’bak (sacrifice).

 The Test of Practice

-Did the Disciples, as they were implementing the “Great Commission” ever once baptize into the Trinity?
+Did the Disciples, as they were implementing the “Great Commission” ever once immerse into the Trinity?
 Never!
-Did they baptize in the name of Yeshua?—Always!
-(Acts 2:38; 8:16; 10:48 (inferred); 19:5, etc.) The argument has been made when defending Triune immersion; “I would rather obey Jesus, than to imitate the Apostles.”
-This kind of reasoning though, places the Apostles in rebellion, and makes all Apostolic baptisms contrary to the word of God.
-If all of God’s Word was inspired—and it was—then we should not try to pit one verse against another, but rather seek to reconcile all of God’s Word in proper context, and rightly apply them to our lives.
-It is easier to believe that the Disciples followed the final instructions of Yeshua, than to believe that they immediately disobeyed His command.
+Did they immerse in the name of Yeshua?—Always!
+(Acts 2:38; 8:16; 10:48 (inferred); 19:5, etc.) The argument has been made when defending triune immersion; “I would rather obey Jesus, than to imitate the Apostles.”
+This kind of reasoning tho, places the Apostles in rebellion, and makes all Apostolic immersions contrary to the inspired Words.
+If all of His Words are inspired—and they are—then we shouldn’t try to pit one verse against another, but rather seek to reconcile all of Elohim’s Words in proper context, and rightly apply them to our lives.
+It is easier to believe that the Disciples followed the final instructions of Yeshua, than to believe that they immediately disobeyed His command!

 The Test of Significance

-What significance is mentioned in scripture for baptizing believers in the name of the Father, Son and Holy Ghost?
+What significance is mentioned in the Bible for immersing Commandment Keepers in the name of the Father, Son and 'special' spirit?
 None.
-What significance is conveyed toward being baptized in the name of Yeshua?
-First, scripture teaches that baptism in the name of Yeshua is an act of repentance leading to the forgiveness of sins (Acts 2:38).
-Second, baptism in His name alone is associated with the promise of God’s Holy Spirit (Acts 2:38, 19:1-5).
-Third, baptism in the name of Yeshua is compared to our personal willingness to be living sacrifices or even die with Him.
+What significance is conveyed toward being immersed in the name of Yeshua?
+First, the Bible teaches that immersion in the name of Yeshua is an act of repentance leading to the forgiveness of sins (Acts 2:38).
+Second, immersion in His name alone is associated with the promise of Yehovah’s 'special' spirit (Acts 2:38, 19:1-5).
+Third, immersion in the name of Yeshua is compared to our personal willingness to be living ze’bakim, or even die with Him.
 (Romans 6:1-4 and Colossians 2:12).
-Fourth, being baptized into the Messiah’s name is how we “put on” the Messiah (Galatians 3:27).
-Fifth, baptism in His name is called the “circumcision of the Messiah”, and reflects our “putting off” of the man of sin, therefore becoming a “new creature in [our Messiah Yeshua].”
+Fourth, being immersed into the Messiah’s name is how we “put on” the Messiah (Galatians 3:27).
+Fifth, immersion in His name is called the “circumcision of the Messiah”, and reflects our “putting off” of the man of sin, and becoming a “new creature in our Messiah Yeshua.”
 (Colossians 2:11-12, 2 Corinthians 5:17).
-Baptism in the name of Yeshua expresses faith in the physical life of Yeshua, the crucifixion of the Son of God for our sins, and the remission of sins through His name.
-Trinitarian baptism can only express faith in Catholic theology itself.
+Immersion in the name of Yeshua expresses faith in the physical life of Yeshua, the crucifixion of the Son of Yehovah for our sins, and the remission of sins thru His name.
+Trinitarian immersion can only express faith in Catholic theology itself.

 The Test of Parallel Accounts